marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 You might be thinking that the code above looks clean and that there's no reason to not do it.
 After all, reduced performance and more memory usage is a fair price to pay for cleaner code,  right?
 Well.
-What if we didn't have to pay this price and still have "clean code" (whatever that means)?
+What if we didn't have to pay this price and still have "clean code"?

 We will get there, but to keep things fair we need to go through another abstraction example given by Martin.